suxls/Maze-Generation/README.md

 - Suport Rendering color base on a cell's distance from the starting point / ending point

 - Supports Breadth First Search (BFS) and Depth First Search (DFS) to traverse through the maze
-  - Error count displays number of time player / computer move towards a cell not in the shortest solution path
+  - Error count displays the number of times the player / computer move towards a cell not in the shortest solution path

 - Supports manual playing across the maze
   - arrow keys for player movement